wp-plugins/gravity-forms-related-fields/readme.txt

 == Installation ==

-1. Upload `gravityforms-related-fields` to the `/wp-content/plugins/` directory
+1. Upload `gravity-forms-related-fields` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==